davidusb-geek/emhass/docs/develop.md

 **Note:**

-- `addon` mode can have secret parameters to passed in on run via varibles `-e`, arguments (`--key`,`--url`) or via `secrets_emhass.yaml` with volume mount
+- `addon` mode can have secret parameters passed in at run via variables `-e`, arguments (`--key`,`--url`) or via `secrets_emhass.yaml` with a volume mount
-- on file change.
-You will need to re-build and re-run the Docker image/container in order for the change to take effect. (excluding volume mounted configs)
+- on file change, you will need to re-build and re-run the Docker image/container in order for the change to take effect. (excluding volume mounted configs)
-- if you are planning to modify the configs: options.json, secrets_emhass.yaml or config_emhass.yaml, you can volume mount them with `-v`
+- if you are planning to modify the configs: options.json, secrets_emhass.yaml or config_emhass.yaml, you can volume mount them with `-v`:

   ```bash
   docker build -t emhass/docker --build-arg build_version=addon-local .
   docker run -it -p 5000:5000 --name emhass-container -v $(pwd)/options.json:/data/options.json -e LAT="45.83" -e LON="6.86" -e ALT="4807.8" emhass/docker --url YOURHAURLHERE --key YOURHAKEYHERE
   ```

-  This allows editing config files without requiring to re-building Docker Image.
+  This allows the editing of config files without re-building the Docker Image.
 If you have done a change, restart the container to take effect:

   ```bash
   docker stop emhass-container
   docker start emhass-container
   ```

-#### Docker run Standalone via with local files:
+#### Docker run Standalone with local files:

 **standalone** copies the local emhass files to compile and run in standalone mode.